Adele Sandrock: Career

-In 1911 Sandrock made her silent film debut in Marianne, ein Weib aus dem Volke, a short subject.
-She acted in more than 140 films, working with a number of directors including Reinhold Schünzel and Hans Hinrich, and even continued her career into the sound film era with her characteristic dark voice.
-Her autobiography, Mein Leben, was published in 1940.
+In 1911 Sandrock made her silent film debut in the short film Marianne, ein Weib aus dem Volke.
+She acted in more than 140 films, working with a number of directors including Reinhold Schünzel and Hans Hinrich, and continued her career into the sound film era with her characteristic dark voice.
+Her autobiography, Mein Leben (My Life), was published in German in 1940.

 Death

 Sandrock died on 30 August 1937 in Berlin, Germany, at the age of 74.
+Her coffin was transferred to Vienna on 6 September and she was buried at the Matzleinsdorf Protestant Cemetery.